 Pressure injuries are classified by how severe they are as “stages” of injury.
 These stages can range from just a small amount of redness on the skin to a wound that travels all the way down to the bone.
 Determining which stage a pressure injury is can help you and your health team to measure the extent of wounds and figure out how to treat it.

-Stages of Pressure Injury (National Pressure Ulcer Advisory Panel)2
+Stages of Pressure Injury (National Pressure Injury Advisory Panel)2

 To identify a pressure injury early you need to check your skin once or twice daily using a mirror or with the help of a care provider.